foliojs/pdfkit/docs/getting_started.md

     // doc.end() will call it for you automatically. doc.end();

+## Setting default font

+The default font is 'Helvetica'.
+It can be configured by passing `font` option

+    // use Courier font by default
+    const doc = new PDFDocument({font: 'Courier'});

 ## Setting document metadata

 PDF documents can have various metadata associated with them, such as the